ImZaharias/My-Portfolio/README.md

 - Linted with ESLint for consistent code style
 - Deployed via GitHub Pages

-This portfolio was built with the help of the following tutorial: "How to Become a Developer".
+This portfolio was built with the help of the following tutorial: https://www.youtube.com/watch?v=ZpIel9cv4Jk&t=7220s.
 This tutorial helped me get started with React and Vite, two technologies that I’m now confident in using.